 Don’t miss the opportunity to embellish your home with one of these paintings!

 How it all began …

 In my childhood and youth, I was very creative and others noticed my artistic talent.
-It was often said, “Oh, she inherited that from Uncle Willi.”
+People often said, “Oh, she inherited that from Uncle Willi.”
 Uncle Willi was my grandfather.
 That’s why his praise counted especially when he hung one of my art projects from high school at home.

 But then came the upper high school (9th-13th grade).
-As a dyslexic, I fled to a technical college, where I only had one language to study.
-Unfortunately, we had the subject of technical drawing but no art lessons.
-And so my artistic activity disappeared underground for many years.
+As a dyslexic, I “fled” to a technical college, where I only had one language to study.
+Unfortunately, we only had technical drawing as subject but no art lessons.
+And so my artistic vein went underground for many years.
 At that time I wasn’t even aware that I was creative in many ways, e.g. with photography, graphic design, calligraphy, etc.